How To Sign Up?

 Put your Neighborhood on the Map - Sign-up using online form

 Already on the map and simply need to update your information?

 Update your Neighborhood information - Update using online form

 Who Should Sign Up?

-- Homeowners Associations (HOA): A homeowners association is a formal legal entity created at the time of development of a residential subdivision, planned community or condominium property.
-An HOA enforces rules within its boundary and membership is typically mandatory for all property owners within its boundary.
+- Homeowners Associations (HOA): A homeowners association is a legal entity created at the time of development of a residential subdivision, planned community or condominium property.
+An HOA enforces rules and manages common areas within its boundary.
+Membership is typically mandatory for all property owners within its boundary.

 - Neighborhood Associations (NA): A neighborhood association is a voluntary group of neighborhood residents who work together to improve or maintain a residential area within a defined boundary.
 NAs are typically set up through engagement of homeowners, have a board of directors and bylaws, and hold periodic meetings.

 - Neighborhood Coalition Groups: A neighborhood coalition group is a larger organization of residents and other stakeholders that includes within its boundaries two or more HOAs or NAs.
 Neighborhood coalitions are typically created to advance one or more shared interests among the member organizations.

 The purpose of the Neighborhood Organization Map (NOM) is to show the locations of Homeowner Associations (HOA), Neighborhood Associations (NA), and Neighborhood Coalitions, as defined by the organizations themselves.
 It is not intended to show other types of civic or religious organizations.
 The map does not include all Dallas HOAs, NAs and Neighborhood Coalitions, but rather includes organizations that have voluntarily signed up with the City of Dallas.

 Benefits of Signing Up: